 Walnut Hill Shelter is another popular building for picnics.
 It also overlooks the lake and is next to the preserve's play area.

-The Homer Lake Interpretive Center (formerly Environmental Education Center) is located just inside the entrance to the preserve.
+The Homer Lake Interpretive Center is located just inside the entrance to the preserve.
 This facility features live animals, interactive displays, and a wildlife viewing area, complete with bird feeders, a microphone and shaded glass.
 Visitors of all ages will find plenty to do!
+Check the Interpretive Center’s webpage and Facebook page for the latest covid updates on our hours and programs.

 Saturday | 10:00 a.m. - 4:00 p.m.